KarimAziev/chrome-emacs/README.md

 1. Run `M-x atomic-chrome-start-server` in Emacs.
 This is needed only once.

 2. Focus on or select from detected editable text areas, text editors, or contenteditable elements in Chrome.
+Alternatively, you can right-click on an editable element and choose "Edit with Chrome Emacs" from the context menu.
+However, the context menu is available only for simple text areas.

 ![Hints](./images/hints.png)